MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

     ![text mesh in scene view](images/AzureLabs-Lab5-44.png)

-## Step 6 - Import Azure Storage for Unity
+## Chapter 6 - Import Azure Storage for Unity

 You will be using Azure Storage for Unity (which itself leverages the .Net SDK for Azure).
 You can read more about Azure Storage for Unity [HERE](https://docs.microsoft.com/en-us/sandbox/gamedev/unity/azure-storage-unity).